nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 **Optional "min_version"**

 _version 15.0+_
 Boolean, false by default.
-Returns the minimum version (epoch) of a block which can pocket this pending block.
+Returns the minimum version (epoch) of a block which can pocket this receivable block.

 **Optional "include_only_confirmed"**